pretix/pretix-docs/docs/guides/widget.md

 ### Embedding the widget on your website

+You can embed the pretix widget on your website by copying two code snippets from the pretix backend and pasting them in your website's HTML.
-In order to obtain the HTML code for embedding your shop on your website, navigate to :navpath:Your Event → Settings → Widget:.
+In order to obtain these snippets, navigate to :navpath:Your Event → Settings → Widget:.
-Choose the "Language" for the widget.
-The page also allows you to choose a "Pre-selected voucher" for the widget.
-This can be useful if you want to offer discounts or voucher-exclusive products to visitors of your website.
-Once you have made your choices, click the :btn:Generate widget code: button.
+Choose the "Language" for the widget and click the :btn:Generate widget code: button.

 The website will produce two code snippets.
 The first snippet sources the CSS and JavaScript resources for the widget from the pretix server.
-Add this snippet to the `<head>` part of your website if you want to comply with general conventions in webdesign.
+Add this snippet to the `<head>` of your website if you want to comply with general conventions in webdesign.
 This has the advantage of slightly better performance on slow connections.
 Alternatively, you can also add it to `<body>`.
 The code snippet will look similar to this: